We may not be able to venture far from our homes, but we can still reap all the benefits of spending time in nature with even just a few pots.

 And we’re not talking about tending to a range of exotic plants in a back garden the size of a local park either.
 Gardening can come in all forms, from the little pot of mint leaves at your kitchen window to a mini vegetable plot out your back door, and even a collection of succulents along your bedroom shelf (which need minimal attention, by the way) too.

-So this weekend why not go down to your nearest gardening shop and get yourself in on the gardening craze that’s taking hold amongst the young and old alike.
+So this weekend why not get yourself in on the gardening craze that’s taking hold amongst the young and old alike.
 Even if you’ve never cared for a plant before in your life, if you’re in need of a bit of a mental wind-down then it’s worth exploring this trend that is benefitting people who never knew they had a love for all things green, growing and bountiful.

 Ways to start gardening: